samover/samover.github.io/_posts/2015-10-21-encapsulation.md

 end
 ```

-This is bad practice because any simple Joe can change the name of my bank account.
+This is bad practice, because any simple Joe can change the name of my bank account.
 So how do I change my code, so only authorized people can change the name of my account?

 ```ruby
 class BankAccount